unparalleled-js/docs-1/connectors/wrike/update-folder-action.md

 Folders are one of the main ways to organize and manage information on Wrike.

 This action updates a specific folder in Wrike.
-You can change the folder name, add or modify the title and description, as well as modify sharing users;
+You can change the folder name, add or modify the title and description, as well as modify sharing users.

 ![Update folder action](/assets/images/connectors/Wrike/update-folder-action.png)
 *Update folder action*